EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 **Version 0.3.10**

+This document is evolving relatively quickly so keep your eye on the version number to see if it has changed since you last looked at it.

 ## Applying for a project

-If you do not already have an EPCC SAFE account you will need to create one first:
+If you do not already have an EPCC SAFE account you will need to create one before proceeding:

 * https://safe.epcc.ed.ac.uk/

-Once you have an account on SAFE go to the EIDF portal and use your SAFE credentials to login.
+Once you have a SAFE account, go to the EIDF portal and use your SAFE credentials to login.

 * https://portal.eidf.ac.uk/